public transport in Gdansk

 A drastic increase in fuel prices (+33%), electricity (+37%) and record inflation brought about this increase in ticket prices.
 I took these figures from the official website of the City of Gdańsk.

-So, a single ticket on a bus and tram that had previously cost 3.80 zl, went up to 4.80 zl.
+So, a single bus/tram ticket that had previously cost 3,80 zl, went up to 4,80 zl.
 This increase worked out at 26.3% – not too radical considering the rising prices and inflation the Public Transport Authority in Gdańsk (Zarządu Transportu Miejskiego w Gdańsku) is having to contend with.

-I think that the Public Transport Authority was kind in that a single ticket also entitled passengers to a 75-minute journey.
+From June 1, 2022, the Public Transport Authority decided that a single ticket would also entitle passengers to a 75-minute journey.
 Passengers could change buses and/or trams any number of times.

 This concession meant quite a lot to those who need to use separate bus/tram lines in succession to reach their destination.